BTWIP.jpg - 5430 Bytes

 The staghorn tie off points were added by yours truly.

-Al the cordage was given a fair going over with some model railway senic glue.
+All the cordage was given a fair going over with some

-Made by Woodland Senics and rather good stuff.
+Made by Woodland Scenics and rather good stuff.

 So to the tables as such.